 We will cover each of these three main questions individually so that you will know exactly what you need when you start looking.
 Make sure you have an answer to each question before you begin your search for a new lampshade.

-There is no sense in buying a lampshade hoping that the design you like is a perfect size, type, design, and colour for your needs.
+There is no sense in buying a lampshade hoping that the design you like is the perfect size, type, design, and colour for your needs.
 It’s much more efficient to determine what you need first so that you can filter out options that don’t fit the bill.

 What are the Different Types of Lampshade?